raulfraile/symfony-toolbelt/README.md

 $ symfony new blog/
 ```

-The you have to wait a few seconds (usually less than 10) and you'll see a beautiful and helpful message as result.
+Then you have to wait a few seconds (usually less than 10) and you'll see a beautiful and helpful message as result.
 Here it is a recording of the actual working of this new installer.

 ![A proposed Symfony installer](doc/img/awesome_symfony_installer.gif)